Garrafao/TokenChange/README.md

 ## Example lexical semantic change detection
 The scripts create token vectors for sentences from two time periods (based on the three presented token vector representations) and clusters them.
-It automatically saves the binary and graded semantic change scores and the actual clustering labels in a file (`Files/LSC/lsc_scores.csv` and `Files/Clustering/cluster_labels.csv`).
+It automatically saves the binary and graded semantic change scores in a file (`Files/LSC/lsc_scores.csv`).
 In this example both test sentences are identical, so the semantic change scores should be close to 0.0.

 ### Example count-based: